ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 #endif
 ```

+## Initialization ##

+Make sure that before invoking other OuyaSDK methods than isIAPInitComplete returns true.
+This gives time for the Java to initialize before accessing the controller, button names, button images, products, purchase, receipts, and toggling cursor visibility.

+// returns true when the Java in-app-purchase system has initialized.
+bool OuyaSDK.isIAPInitComplete();

 # Accessing Button Names #

 OuyaController has a static method to retrieve button names.
 A null button name means the button was not found.